frenchu/pragmatic-programming/content/posts/docker-rootless-pasta-networking.md

 ## Failed Attempts

-My first idea was to make sure that network is ready and only than trigger `docker.service`.
+My first idea was to make sure that network is ready and only then trigger `docker.service`.
 I read about `network-online.target` on [systemd.io](https://systemd.io/NETWORK_ONLINE/) and it was promising.

 Unfortunately, setting dependency between `network-online.target` and `docker.service` didn't help.
 Apparently this approach is only valid for system services and don't work with user services.